 Symptoms develop gradually over time.
 It usually affects just one foot, but it can affect both feet.

 Fascia is found throughout the body enveloping and linking muscles, bones and organs.
-In the foot it is a very tough tissue which runs from the heel to the bones in the middle of the foot and acts as a shock absorber, whilst supporting the arch of the foot in locomotion.
+In the foot it is a very tough connective tissue which runs from the heel to the bones in the middle of the foot and acts as a shock absorber, while supporting the arch of the foot in locomotion.
 This fascia continues to the calf muscles and hamstrings.
 Commonly the pain that is worse upon getting out of bed in the morning.
 Taking that first step may cause a sudden strain on the bottom of the foot.
 The pain can recur after long spells of sitting, but it tends to fade during exercise, once the area is warmed up.

 Causes and Risk Factors